 There are many ways to spot these incredible animals, including classic game drives, night game drives, boat cruises and fishing trips.
 You can even venture into the scenic maze of waterways on a mokoro, a traditional canoe used in Botswana.

+Enjoy another thrilling game drive today, as you head out in search of Africa’s most famous wildlife.
 Venture into the water channels to spot species such as the pied kingfisher, or the African jacana (also known as the ‘Lily Trotter’), which uses its long thin legs to run along the top of lily pads without even causing a ripple.
 Other common sightings include giant eagle owls, and you may also be lucky to spot the rare Pel’s fishing owl.

 This intimate camp overlooks the stunning grasslands of the Khwai Private Reserve, one of the top concessions in the greater Okavango Delta region.
 This afternoon, you can settle into one of the eight luxury Meru-style tents, complete with ensuite bathrooms, indoor showers, king-size beds, writing desks and a private verandah with views across the glimmering grasslands.

-You’ll stay at Jackal and Hide Camp on a full board basis, so you can enjoy a fantastic meal in the stylish dining areas, and a drink in the lounge and bar.
+You’ll stay at Little Sable on a full-board basis, so you can enjoy a fantastic meal in the stylish dining areas, and a drink in the lounge and bar.

-Today you’ll head out on safari in the Khwai Private Reserve.
+Today you’ll head out on a safari in the Khwai Private Reserve.
 Bordering the Moremi Game Reserve in the south and Chobe National Park in the east, you’ll be well-placed to explore some of the most diverse habitats in northern Botswana.

-You’ll be accompanied by expert guides, while keen photographers can venture out with the camp’s resident photo guide in the specially-adapted photographic vehicles.
+You’ll be accompanied by expert guides, while keen photographers can venture out with the camp’s resident photo guide in specially-adapted photographic vehicles.

 Enjoy one last game drive at Jackal and Hide Camp, before boarding your flight to Kasane.
-You’ll be met by a representative on arrival at the airstrip, then make the roughly one-hour vehicle transfer into Zimbabwe to Batonka Guest Lodge, your lodge for the next two nights.
+You’ll be met by a representative on arrival at the airstrip, then make the roughly one-hour vehicle transfer into Zimbabwe to Batonka Guest Lodge, your lodge, for the next two nights.

-Batonka Guest Lodge is located just 2.1km (a five minute drive or a 20-minute walk) from the mighty Victoria Falls in Zimbabwe.
+Batonka Guest Lodge is located just 2.1km (a five-minute drive or a 20-minute walk) from the mighty Victoria Falls in Zimbabwe.
 Although you’ll be close to all the main attractions of the area, Batonka Guest Lodge is a peaceful sanctuary away from the bustle of town.

 This afternoon, you can settle into one of the 27 elegant rooms, with spacious ensuite bathrooms and double basins.
-The rooms also feature private patios with views over the lush gardens and manicured lawns, or the tranquil pool area.
+The rooms also feature private patios with views over the lush gardens and manicured lawns or the tranquil pool area.

 As the world’s largest curtain of falling water, Zimbabwe’s Victoria Falls is a phenomenal natural wonder.
-It’s a UNESCO World Heritage site and one of the Seven Natural Wonders of the World, and is an unmissable sight for any trip to Zimbabwe.
+It’s a UNESCO World Heritage site and one of the Seven Natural Wonders of the World and is an unmissable sight for any trip to Zimbabwe.

 What you decide to do at this incredible site depends on when you travel to Victoria Falls, as river levels dictate which activities are safe.
 However, with such a wide variety of activities at Victoria Falls, there’s always something to see or do.